schneiderandre/Xcode-Code-Snippets/README.md

 This collection is work in progress, so please don't be sad if it does not include many snippets right now.

+Some of these and many other snippets can also be found at [Mattt Thompsons snippet repository](https://github.com/mattt/Xcode-Snippets).

 ##Using the Snippets
 Simply paste the snippets to `~/Library/Developer/Xcode/UserData/CodeSnippets/`.
 Then use them with the defined shortcut or via the Code Snippets Library.